PHPSocialNetwork/phpfastcache/README.md

 Reduce Database/Webservice Calls
 ---------------------------

-Your website has 10,000 visitors who are online, and your dynamic page has to send 10,000 times the same queries to database or the webservice on every page load.
+Your website has 10,000 visitors who are online, and your dynamic page has to send 10,000 times the same queries to database or the webservice on every page load.\
-With phpFastCache, your page only sends 1 query to your DB/WS, and uses the cache to serve the 9,999 other visitors.
+With phpFastCache, your page only sends 1 query to your DB/WS, and uses the cache to serve the 9,999 other visitors.\
-You can off course decide the TTL that will matches your needs.
+You can obviously decide the TTL that will matches your needs.

 ---------------------------
 Rich Development API